 Simple right?
 Well, what they are downloading is not known but here is what their website has to say about it.

 Data scientists use your internet data to solve complex problems like finding solutions for market research, ad verification, brand protection, pricing intelligence, travel fare aggregation, and SEO monitoring.Honeygain.com.
 (2019). [online] Available at: https://www.honeygain.com/ [Accessed 19 Nov.
 2019].

-Anyhows I distress away from the main point of this article which is Honeygain is worth it and does it pays out.
-I can only speak about this from a United Kingdom IP address but on average I got around 4GB a day with some days being lower and other days being far higher and as of the day of writing this (22 of November 2019) I have reached the needed amount in order to be able to cash out
+Anyhow, I am torn away from the main point of this article which is whether Honeygain is worth it and does it pays out.
+I can only speak about this from a United Kingdom IP address but on average I got around 4GB a day with some days being lower and other days being far higher and as of the day of writing this (22 November 2019) I have reached the needed amount to be able to cash out

 If you are wondering how long this took, here are some figures.
-I signed up for the service without any referral link on the 9th of October, 2019 and it is now the 22 of November, 2019 which means it took myself forty-four days in order to be able to reach the needed amount.
+I signed up for the service without any referral link on the 9th of October, 2019 and it is now the 22 of November, 2019 which means it took me forty-four days to be able to reach the needed amount.

 According to their FAQ, it is better to have each device on different networks and I am tempted to see how well it works with setting up the Linx tablet and an Android tablet connected to BT Openzone and see if that fares any differently.

 Still to answer the overall question – yes it does earn money but I am not yet aware if it pays out as I am now waiting for the PayPal transaction.
 At the start of this experiment, I was only running it on my PC and Android phone and it wasn’t until a week or two later that I decided to add my Windows tablet to the poll.
 I imagine if I left all the devices to run all day and night it is possible I would have earned the needed payout far faster but that is something I can not comment on.